 In my discussions with physical therapists, chiropractors and neuromuscular massage therapists, there is a collective gulf between hands-on treatment and recurrence of the same exact issue shortly thereafter.
 Clients return to their busy worlds with a body that feels better so homework and posture changes are overlooked.
 But with the same positions that created the dysfunction, clients return to professionals when the same issues resurface.
 SO – how do we bridge this gulf?
 Daily maintenance practices!
 I know it isn’t glamorous or sexy but these are the game changers – sustained attention on functional form and a healthy curiosity of how to move better in the day-to-day activities that make up our individual worlds.
 We must customize these practices to the client and educate them on why they can create lasting changes.

 This has become a major effort in my teaching and another layer of personal education that I believe impacts students when they are far outside of a yoga studio or workshop.
-Contextualizing your instruction to the world that our students actually live in – not only the surface of their mat or a cave in the Himalayas or a retreat center in the hills of western MA.
+Contextualizing your yoga instruction to the world that our students actually live in – not only the surface of their mat or a cave in the Himalayas or a retreat center in the hills of western MA.
 Not removed from the dishes, the computer, the car seat, the nightly bedtime story, the jerky boss who stresses you out every day.
 But among those realities is where we must make lasting change for people to feel and live better.

 Context grids are a format to approach the movements and sequences we teach with a series of questions – the why, how, which and what.
 They are a foundational exercise in our Yoga Tune Up® Level 1 Teacher Training.